PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 required while implementations migrate and remains an important regression oracle, but a verified direct TickCircuit is not permanently subordinate to or dependent on Guppy.

+Conformance is semantic by default.
+Backends must preserve the protocol dependency relation, logical action, block/resource lifetimes, measurement and result bindings, frames, detectors, observables, and provenance.
+Exact operation or tick order is compared only when both routes declare an equivalence-constrained scheduling policy; a legal reordering of independent operations is otherwise not a mismatch.

+PECOS should be able to consume a conforming scheduled plan or execution trace for simulation, Tick/DAG construction, detector/observable evaluation, decoding, and logical-result interpretation.
+The imported artifact may add binding histories, target operation spans, physical result IDs, noise or calibration annotations, selected branches, and timing summaries.
+It must keep the original call, block, code-element, protocol-wire, frame, and measurement IDs as provenance rather than asking PECOS to infer them from a flat circuit.

 Some resolved programs exceed TickCircuit's control model.
 Static loops can be unrolled, compile-time branches specialized, and virtual Pauli corrections